 One award is for recognizing residential faculty who are nominated for the award.
-The faculty award is for a total of $15,000 paid over a three year period.
-(Cash payments of $5,000 are awarded each year and may be used at the discretion of the recipient.) $5,000 of the $15,000 may be used at any time during the three year award period for professional development activities, course equipment, and supplies, the balance of the award is a cash payment made directly to the faculty.
+The faculty award is within the range of $10,000.- $15,000 paid over a three year period.
+(Cash payments are awarded evenly each year and may be used at the discretion of the recipient.)
+A portion may be used at any time during the three year award period for professional development activities, course equipment, and supplies, the balance of the award is a cash payment made directly to the faculty.

 Developmental Education Endowed Teaching Award